sergiocollado/potpourri/Notes_on_protocols/Notes_on_SSL_TLS.md

 #### PSK - Pre-Shared-Key

 The client and the server will establish a key not using the network.
-And then prove each other identities in the network.
+And then prove each other they have identitical keys to prove its identities in the network.
+This scheme is rare, maybe used for IoT.
+The advantage of this scheme is that it doesn't need any asymetric encription or certificate.

+#### ECDSA, RSA, DSS

+These protocols provide public and private keys, and certificates.
+So the the authentification portion is just to check if the server has the matching private key.

+ - ECDSA - Elliptic Curve Digital Signature Algorithm
+ - RSA - River Shamir Adelman
+ - DSS - Digital Siganture Standard (DSA)

+Check the entry `Is the server the true owner of the certificate?`

+#### RSA vs DSS (DSA)
+ These two protocols are considered equally secure with equal key sizes.
+But RSA has more supportability.

+ DSA math requires unique random numbers, if a random number is ever repeated, the private key can be extracted.
+So it has to use RFC 6979 that generates a random number deterministacally based on the message

+#### ECDSA vs RSA

+ RSA is supported by more devices.
+At comparable key sizes each are equally secure.
+To achieve equal security ECDSA requires much smaller key sizes and scales more efficiently.
+This translates that it requires less resources for identical security.
+Also ECDSA certificates are smaller (because the keys are smaller)

+ Take into account, you don't have to choose between these two protocols, you can use both.
+Cipher suit is selected before the certificate is sent.